 Digestive problems are uncomfortable to talk about.
 If you suffer from headaches or have a low immune system, you have full reign to complain and share all you want, because most people are fine hearing about pounding headaches or terrible sore throats.
 But digestive problems?
 The symptoms of an upset stomach are not so pleasant to speak about.
 Just google it if you’re curious what I’m referring to. ;)

 Well, I started having a few digestive problems a couple of years ago.
 My symptoms have never required any major medical attention, but it’s been a general discomfort that would come and go randomly after I ate.
 I noticed my stomach hurt more when I would travel or my routine was off, but otherwise my symptoms were inconsistent.
-So I just figured I had a sensitive stomach and would pop the Pepto Bismal pills when needed.
+So I just figured I had a sensitive stomach and would pop the Pepto Bismal pills and peppermint cbd oil when needed.

 When I got my new job, I noticed my health insurance included up to 6 visits a year with a nutritionist at the cost of a normal in-network copay.
 So I thought, Well why not?
 Maybe they can help me feel a little bit better and I can lose a little weight in the process?